srwolf/begginerScalaCode/sport-poc/README.md

 * Extracts informations from web pages about premier league matches.
-* The web page used in this project is NOT a pattern and have some mistakes, so is just an example of how implement an scala project and how make an intensive use os jsoup libraries.
+* The web page used in this project is NOT a pattern and have some mistakes, so is just an example of how to implement an scala project and how to make an intensive use of jsoup libraries.
 * Main program: **com.ldg.sport.stats.Main**
 * Core of parser: **com.ldg.sport.stats.ParserHTML**